rawells14/UILPractice/README.md

 This service was created during my Senior year of High School for an Independent Study project (2015-2016).
 I hope everyone who uses it can learn more about the subejcts of Mathematics and Computer Science!

 ### www.uilpractice.com
+### Note: The Production server is no longer running but feel free to clone it